metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-add-metadata-to-spl-tokens.md

 This guide will take you through adding metadata to an already initialized Solana Token (SPL Token) using the Metaplex Token Metadata protocol.

+{% callout %}
+It is recommended to use the available [create helper](https://developers.metaplex.com/token-metadata/mint#create-helpers) functions to create and initialize your token instead of doing so separately.
+If you are looking on how to do this, check out this guide instead [`How to create a Solana Token`](https://developers.metaplex.com/guides/javascript/how-to-create-a-solana-token).

+{% /callout %}

 ## Prerequisite

 - Code Editor of your choice (recommended Visual Studio Code)